 When to Visit:

-We are one of the city’s only galleries that is open seven days a week.
-We are proud participants of the First Thursday Art Walk, a monthly evening event when many galleries in downtown Seattle stay open late each first Thursday of the month to open exhibitions and celebrate with the public.
-The Art Walk is free, and is a wonderful opportunity to meet artists at their exhibit receptions.
-We are a member of the Seattle Art Dealers Association (SADA).
-Stonington Gallery is open 10am-8pm each First Thursday.
+We are proud participants of the First Thursday Art Walk, a monthly evening event when many galleries stay open late to open exhibitions and celebrate with the public.
+The Art Walk is a free event, and a wonderful opportunity to meet artists at their exhibit receptions.
+Stonington Gallery is open 10 am-8 pm each First Thursday.
 Thanks to the Alliance for Pioneer Square there is free parking in select garages during the Art Walk.

 Making a Purchase:

-The gallery’s website does not offer e-commerce, but we are open seven days a week and ready to assist you with your purchase.
-Please call the gallery at 206 405 4040 or email us at email@example.com to inquire about a piece, or finalize an acquisition.
+The gallery’s website does not offer e-commerce, but we are available 6-days a week by phone and email and Tue-Sat in person to assist with your purchase.
+We ship worldwide.
+Please call the gallery at 206-405-4040 or email us at firstname.lastname@example.org to get a shipping quote or finalize a purchase.
+You may also use the form on our contact page to reach us directly.
 We accept checks and all major credit cards.
-Breaking payments into layaway is an option — just inquire with a staff member.
+Interest-free layaway installment plans are an option — just inquire with a staff member.

-The gallery offers full framing services, and our framer is on site Tuesday – Saturday each week.
+The gallery offers full framing services, and our framer is on site Tue-Fri 10-5; Sat 11-5.
 All of our framing is 100% lignin free, and we use conservation grade materials.
-We are able to frame work you purchase with us, or pieces you bring in from elsewhere.
-To schedule a framing consultation, we would appreciate an email or call before you stop in.
+We are able to frame artwork you purchase from us, or pieces you purchase elsewhere.
+Schedule a Framing Consultation.

 The gallery ships artwork nationally and internationally.
-Small to medium works are packaged in-house and sent by UPS or USPS, and larger or more complex works are often sent via art handlers or professional craters.
-All work ships insured.
-In the unfortunate event of a package being damaged or lost, please contact us immediately.
-We are sorry, but due to international laws, absolutely no whalebone or ivory can be shipped outside of the United States.
+Small to medium works are packaged in-house and sent by UPS, USPS, or DHL and larger or more complex works are often sent via art handlers or professional craters.
+All work ships fully insured.
+In the unfortunate event of a package being damaged or lost, please take photos of the damaged packaging and/or artwork and contact us immediately.

-Stonington Gallery facilitates many commissions between artists and collectors each year.
+Stonington Gallery facilitates many commissions between artists and collectors each year!
+We have worked on projects as large as whole totem pole parks to as small as a single ring.
+We pride ourselves on connecting clients to artwork they will love for the rest of their lives.
 Please contact the gallery with inquiries about commissioning works for your collection.

 Artists Seeking Representation:

 Thank you for your interest in representation with the gallery.
-Our focus is on work from and about the Northwest Coast, and its indigenous peoples.
+Our predominant focus is on masterworks by Indigenous peoples of the Pacific Northwest Coast and Alaska.
 Native American work from other regions–while beautiful–is not shown at the gallery.
-Our gallery has been in operation for over 35 years, and maintained strong partnerships with its artists, and therefore our show calendar–and our storage–is often full.
-We take new artists in very rarely, and only after careful consideration.
+Our gallery has been in operation for 44 years and maintains strong, long term partnerships with our artists, and our exhibit calendar–and our storage–is often full.
+We take new artists in only after careful consideration.

-If you wish to submit art for consideration, please email us a link to your website, or email a few representative images of your work, along with a statement about what you do and why you feel we would be a good fit for our gallery.
+If you wish to submit art for consideration, please email us a link to your website, or email a few representative images of your work, along with a statement about what you do and why you feel you are a good fit for Stonington.
 Please do not bring work to the gallery without a prior appointment.
-Due to the volume of submissions we do view all emails, but cannot respond to every one.
+Due to the volume of submissions, we do view all emails, but cannot respond to everyone.
 We appreciate your understanding.

-The gallery occasionally consigns work for resale–also known as the secondary market–but only if it is in excellent condition and/or of outstanding quality.
+The gallery occasionally and selectively brings works in on the secondary market, but only on consignment, and only if the work is in excellent condition and/or of outstanding quality.
 Works by artists we currently represent or have represented in the past are candidates for resale; works by artists we have never represented or are too far outside the scope of Northwest Coast art are not.
 If you wish to submit art for secondary market consignment, please email us clear photos of the piece(s), from many angles, and preferably a detailed image of an artist signature.
 We are not currently seeking prints or paintings by Nancy Taylor Stonington.
 Please do not bring work to the gallery without a prior appointment.
 Due to the volume of submissions we do view all emails, but cannot respond to every one.
 We appreciate your understanding.